 The OIS Violation Worksheet provides specific supplemental information documenting hazards and violations.
-If any item cited is directly related to the occurrence of the fatality or catastrophe, the related event code "A" shall be entered in block 13.
-If multiple related event codes apply, the only code that has priority over relation to a fatality/catastrophe ("A") is relation to an imminent danger ("I").
+If any item cited is directly related to the occurrence of the FAT/CAT, the related event code "A" shall be entered in block 13.
+If multiple related event codes apply, the only code that has priority over relation to a FAT/CAT ("A") is relation to an imminent danger ("I").